athomasoriginal/com.betweentwoparens/README.md

   09 February 2019
   ```

-  > All blog posts require frontmatter to have a date included with the proper formatting
+> For a blog post to have properly formatted dates you must include the date in the blog posts markdown frontmatter

 ### Summary

 `gatsby-transformer-remark` will provide you with what they call an `excerpt` of the content in your markdown file.
 The `excerpt` is the first 140 characters of your markdown file.
-While you can set it to be whatever you like, for my blog posts I like to write a custom summary.
-To do this you can add a `summary` field to your `frontmatter`.
-Try to limit it to 140 characters.
+While you can set it to be whatever you like, I prefer custom excerpts.
+Thus, to add a custom excerpt you must add a `summary` field to your `frontmatter`.
+Please limit to 140 characters.

 ### Slug